Charleston Falls 6-1 to Kannapolis

 Charleston RiverDogs News Release

-Charleston, S.C. - The Charleston RiverDogs fell 6-1 to the Kannapolis Cannon Ballers on Wednesday night, in front of 4,519 fans at Joseph P. Riley, Jr. Park.
+Charleston, S.C. - Dominant pitching limited Charleston RiverDogs hitters to two hits in their 3-1 loss to the Kannapolis Cannon Ballers in front of 5,007 fans on Friday night at Joseph P. Riley, Jr. Park.

-Kannapolis jumped on the board first in the top of the first, pushing across three runs on a Billy Carlson double and Stiven Flores RBI single.
+Kannapolis broke through in the top of the fourth, scoring two runs after loading the bases.
+Alexander Albertus brought home a run on a groundout, and Adrian Gil drew a bases-loaded walk to push them ahead 2-0.

-After the Cannon Ballers tacked on two more in the top of the third, Charleston responded with its only run of the night on a Daniel Pierce RBI groundout.
+The Cannon Ballers added another run in the fifth when Matthew Boughton lifted a sacrifice fly to center, scoring Abraham Nunez to make it 3-0.

-Kannapolis struck for one more in the top of the sixth when Marcel Alcala grounded an RBI single to left that capped scoring at 6-1.
+Charleston brought home its only run of the evening when Victor Mesa Jr. lined an RBI single to center, capping scoring at 3-1.

-RiverDogs reliever Jacob Kuhn dominated out of the pen, tossing three shutout innings while allowing just three baserunners.
+Cannon Ballers starter Truman Pauley was dominant, fanning ten RiverDogs hitters across 4.2 innings.
+Left hander Jackson Nove followed with 3.1 hitless innings of his own.

-With the loss, Charleston fell to 21-15 while Kannapolis moved to 16-20.
-The two clubs return to The Joe tomorrow for game four of the series with first pitch slated for 7:05 p.m.
-Coverage begins at 6:50 on MiLB.TV and the RiverDogs Broadcast Network.
+With the loss, Charleston fell to 21-16 while Kannapolis moved to 17-20.
+The two return to the ballpark tomorrow for game five of the series with first pitch slated for 6:05 p.m.
+Coverage begins at 5:50 on the RiverDogs Broadcast Network.

 Images from this story